Blotch3D/Blotch3D/README.md

 Officially, Blotch3D+MonoGame must create the system window used for the 3D window and does not allow you to specify an existing window to use as the 3D window.
-There are some platform-specific ways to do it described online, but note that they may not work in later MonoGame releases.
+There are some platform-specific ways to do it described online but note that they may not work in later MonoGame releases.

 To properly make the BlWindow3D window be a child window of an existing GUI, you need to explicitly size, position, and convey Z order to that